StackVista/stackstate-docs/configure/health/debug-health-sync.md

 ## Error messages

+Errors will be closed once the described issue has been remediated.
+For example a `SubStreamStopWithoutStart` will be closed once the health synchronization observes a new stop snapshot message that properly closes a previous start snapshot.

 | Error| Description |
 |:---|:---|
 | **StreamMissingSubStream** | Raised when the health synchronization receives messages with a previous start snapshot in place. |